Optimizing product content on e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company...

 Tables can be used as action lists to quickly filter all products that do not meet all (i.e. minimal) content criteria just yet, and to see what content is missing directly;

-Download and share these lists as a CSV file within your organisation to follow up and monitor results.
+Download and share these lists as a CSV file within your organization to follow up and monitor results.

 In a widget, it is possible to zoom in further on a detail level.
-For this, you click on the centre of a widget, and a screen with product details will pop up.
+For this, you click on the center of a widget, and a screen with product details will pop up.

 We see clickable' info icons on the left side of each product's product detail screen ‘.
 In the case of a data table, you see the info-icon directly on the left side of each product.
 When you click on the info-icon, a screen will pop up.

 By clicking the content tab (see image below), the DCC score will be visible.
 Click the score to zoom in to the criteria, see which criteria are met or not, and the weight for each criterion.

 Do you want to see it in action?

 Book a free demo or take a peek at our software now!